 Conclusion

 The study has established possibility of lead uptake by Amaranthus from soil lead pollution.
 Beyond 1000mg of lead/kg soil, growth showed sharp decline.
 This indicated that soil-lead pollution above this concentration will affect growth of Amaranthus negatively.
 However, uptake level and health risk considerations were still within the safe limit at the highest concentration 2002mg/kg used in this study.
 The study concludes that there is need for soil testing to ascertain lead concentration in soil before growing vegetables due to uptake possibility.

+Recommendations?-----------------------------

 Table 2: Physicochemical Properties of Experimental Soil